mmistakes/minimal-mistakes/_pages/about.md

 ## Our Vision

-To build a connected and united Chinese community with respect to their socioeconomic status, political beliefs, religious, language or other cultural tradition.
+To build a connected and united Chinese community with respect to their socioeconomic status, political beliefs, religious and cultural tradition.

-## Featured Community Member Profiles
+## Featured Community Members

 {% include feature_row %}